 Being a Republic, India could not have a hereditary monarch.
 So an elected President is at the head of the executive power in India.
 The tenure of his/her office is for a fixed term of years as of the American President.
-But on the other hand, he/ she is more akin to the English king than the American President insofar as he/she has no 'functions' to discharge on his/her own authority.
+But on the other hand, he/she is more akin to the English king than the American President in so far as he/she has no 'functions' to discharge on his/her own authority.
 While the Cabinet of the American President is responsible to himself/herself and not to the Congress, the Council of Ministers of our President shall be responsible to the Parliament.
-The reason why, the framers of the Constitution discarded the American model after providing for the election of the President of the Republic by an electoral college lies in the fact, that in combining stability with responsibility, they gave more importance to the latter and preferred the system of 'daily assessment of responsibility' to the theory of 'periodic assessment' upon which the American system is founded.
+The reason why, the framers of the Constitution discarded the American model lies in the fact, that in combining stability with responsibility, they gave more importance to the latter and preferred the system of 'daily assessment of responsibility' to the theory of 'periodic assessment' upon which the American system is founded.
 Under the American system, conflicts are bound to occur between the Executive, Legislature and Judiciary.
-What was wanted by the framers of the Constitution was that India on her attaining freedom after one and half century of bondage was a smooth form of government which would be conducive to the manifold development of the country without the least friction.
+What was wanted by the framers of the Constitution was that India on her attaining freedom was a smooth form of government which would be conducive to the manifold development of the country without the least friction.
 Thus, parliamentary system was better suited than the presidential.

 In due time, a serious controversy had arisen with regard to the real position of the Indian President and the relation on which he/she shares with that of the Council of Ministers.
 A section of constitutional experts theoretically believed that the President is the real executive.
 They affirm that our President is much more than the mere replica of the English Monarch, since he/she is endowed with an area of discretionary powers whereby he/she may act like an independent ruler over and above the head of the Council of Ministers and the Parliament and he/she may choose to establish what may be termed as 'constitutional dictatorship'.
 On the other hand, there is a second school known as the Political School who believed that the President is the mere constitutional head.
-Infact, they designate our President as the prototype of English Monarch and carry their argument to the extent of treating him/ her as a powerless officer, virtually a constitutional non entity.
-Now, let us examine the logical arguments of each school one by one.
-The first or the legal school advanced several arguments to show that the President may enhance his/her authority to act like real executive.
-Such arguments may be enumerated as under:-
+Infact, they designate our President as the prototype of English Monarch and carry their argument to the extent of treating him/her as a powerless officer, virtually a constitutional non entity.
+Now, let us examine the logical arguments of each school one by one. the first or the legal school advanced several arguments to show that the President may enhance his/her authority to act like real executive.
+Such arguments may be enumerated as under :-